egold555/SupportServerModerationBot/README.md

-# SupportServerModerationBot
+# Support Server Bots
+These are the bots for my support server.
+You are free to request things you think would benefite the server.

-Bot for my support server.
-I won't give much support if you want to host this yourself.
-Not much is configurable, and a lot of things are just hard coded values for channels and emojis.
+I won't give much support for hosting these your self.
+Everything is hard coded and really needs documentation.